 In this question, you will use dimensionality reduction particularly designed for visualization of high-dimensional data sets.
-In particular, you are asked to use for mapping the digit data set to two dimensions.
-For each method, compute the resulting mapping for the whole data set, and present the scatter of the patterns together with their class information.
+In particular, you are asked to use t-SNE (L. J. P. van der Maaten and G. E. Hinton, "Visualizing High-Dimensional Data Using t-SNE," Journal of Machine Learning Research, vol. 9, pp:2579-2605, November 2008) for mapping the digit data set to two dimensions.
+Compute the resulting mapping for the whole data set, and present the scatter of the samples together with their class information.
 Discuss the setup that you used (e.g., parameters needed for initialization, iterations, or stopping, etc), and comment on the resulting visualizations.